jamesphongduong/my_blog/_drafts/webhooks.md

 categories: tech
 ---

-Webhooks are a technique used to allow you to "hook" into an external service's event and send automated messages when said event occurs.
+Webhooks are a technique used to allow you to "hook" into an external service's event and send automated messages when said event occurs.s

 ### How they work